Astig-1982/The-Quiz-Project/README.md

 * Providing an interactive quiz in order to attract players and make the users hungry for more future apps from the developer.
 * Providing a quick way to start the quiz and an intuitive way to operate the app in order to make the users play severall times in a row when they open the app.
 * Providing a game that will finish quickly, in this way the user can start and finish a game everytime and everywwhere, even if she/he has just a few minutes to spare (like waiting in a bus stop or queing for something).

+## Design choices

+The goal of the app is to offer the users an easy and quick way to play the quiz.
+Therefore I have chosen a very simple and clear design without creating for the user potential distractions, especially when in the middle of the game.

+### Fonts:

+I have used [Lato](https://fonts.google.com/specimen/Lato?query=lato) as a main font for the entire app.
+In my opinion it is a clear and easy to read font and I believe it is especially important for displaying the questions in this font.
+In this case the user will be able to quickly read and understand the text, his only being focus on the right answer.